 If the two player radiuses ever met, the stealther became visible (no roll required).

-One last note, this old system would have led to a game of cat and mouse, but it suffered from one big drawback; the skill system.
+One last note, this old system would have led to a game of cat and mouse, but it suffered from one big drawback: the skill system.
 The previously proposed version of stealth was loosely based on the original Shadowbane version of stealth and anti-stealth.
 This was a good framework, however, the two games have wildly different systems for building a character.
 In Shadowbane, you had a limited pool of points to put towards skills, and thus players who went anti-stealth were committed to that role in the game.
-Similarly, stealth players were also equally committed and this was perfectly balanced as a result.
+Similarly, stealth players were equally committed, creating a balanced situation.

 In effect, the old system largely depended on stats derived from skills, but similarly suffered from the fact that eventually, everyone would become “masters” in these two areas.
-Skill points alone failed to create a lasting impactful choice for either side of players interested in the stealth system.
+Skill points alone failed to create a lasting, impactful choice for either side.

 The New Stealth Approach